Agentic trade for things that have to be real

 you

 One card, one honest read: what it is, who's selling, what it's worth, and the one thing still unproven.
-You're only interrupted when something spends money or needs your eyes.
+You're interrupted only when something spends money or needs your eyes.

 The agent's read